alexkarezin/jabref-wiki/Templates.md

 ## fixed in master
 ```
 Thank you for reporting this issue.
-We think, that is already fixed.
+We think, that is already fixed in our development version.
 Please use a development build from http://builds.jabref.org/master

-We leave this issue open until the next release to keep other users reporting the same issue
+The fix will be included in the next release.
 ```

+Only in very seldom cases (such as JabRef not starting at all on some OS), add this text:

+    We leave this issue open until the next release to keep other users reporting the same issue.